Dr Emma HaynesCounselling and Psychotherapy for Winchester

 Helping those who experienced a difficult, often traumatic childhood.

-I began specialising in developmental trauma as I realised that many women with maternal mental illness had experienced difficulties in childhood and had either stressful or negative relationships with their own mothers and parents.
-Yet they had come to me wanting a different experience for their own child.
+Many women with maternal mental illness have experienced difficulties in childhood and have stressful or negative relationships with their mothers and parents.
+Yet they want a different experience with their own child.

-I aim to enable clients to begin to find out who they really are, working with them to enhance their life choices and helping them through whatever it is that has had a negative impact on their lives.
+I aim to enable clients to discover who they are, to gain a sense of self, working with them to enhance their life choices and helping them find joy and happiness.

-The biggest joy in my work is to see a client regain their mojo and begin to improve their self worth, enhancing the way they feel about themselves and others and also enabling them to achieve greater success in their working lives, their relationships, their chosen sport and their personal lives.
+My joy is from seeing a client regain their mojo and improve their self-worth, enhancing the way they feel about themselves and others and also enabling them to achieve greater success in their working lives, their relationships and their personal lives.

 click